14

 How Julia Roberts became one of Hollywood’s most beloved stars

-After being awarded an honorary César for her lifetime achievements earlier this year, the iconic actress Julia Roberts is now starring in After the Hunt.
-Luca Guadagnino’s film will come out on Prime Video this November 20th, 2025.
-Throwback to the journey of this radiant, widely adored star, acclaimed with rare intensity since her debuts.
+After being awarded an honorary César for her lifetime achievements earlier this year, the iconic actress Julia Roberts is now starring in After the Hunt by Luca Guadagnino, available on Amazon Prime Video.
+Throwback to the journey of this radiant, adored actress, acclaimed since her debut with rare intensity.

 and Jordan Bako.

-Before Pretty Woman (1990) turned her into a household name, Roberts had only a few credits to her name (Steel Magnolias, Mystic Pizza).
-The shoot, however, was far from smooth.
+Before Pretty Woman (1990) turned her into a household name, Julia Roberts‘s name only appeared in a handful of productions (Steel Magnolias, Mystic Pizza).
+And the experience was far from smooth.
 Struggling with intense anxiety, she required frequent support from the film crew.
-Director Garry Marshall tickled her feet off-camera to make her laugh during a scene, and Richard Gere ad-libbed the famous moment where he snaps the jewelry box shut on her fingers.
+Director Garry Marshall tickled her feet off-camera to make her laugh during a scene, and Richard Gere ad-libbed the famous moment where he snaps the jewelry box shut on the actress’ fingers to make her laugh.

 Her large smile, which is insured for $30 millions – is as iconic as the Mona Lisa’s.
 Elected “World’s Most Beautiful Woman” multiple times, she was Hollywood’s highest-paid actress for years, earning $20 million for Erin Brockovich (2000) by Steven Soderbergh, which also earned her an Oscar.

-Yet, Roberts has publicly eschewed cosmetic interventions.
-In a 2010 interview with Elle US, she said, “I want my kids to know when I’m angry, when I’m happy, and when I’m confused.
-Your face tells a story—and it shouldn’t be the story of your trip to the doctor.”
+Yet, Julia Roberts doesn’t want her skin to resist the test of time.
+The actress has publicly explained she never used Botox.
+“I want my kids to know when I’m angry, when I’m happy, and when I’m confused.
+Your face tells a story—and it shouldn’t be the story of your trip to the doctor,” she told Elle magazine in 2010.

 “It’s sad that we live in such a panicked, dysmorphic society.
 Women don’t even give themselves a chance to see what they’ll look like as older individuals.”
 Julia Roberts